mhyrzt/Simple-MADRL-Chess/README.md

 - [Reward is Enough](deepmind.com/publications/reward-is-enough)
 - [Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm](https://arxiv.org/abs/1712.01815)

+## ⚠️ Warnings & Notes

+- Please note that the chess environment implemented in this project may have some bugs, particularly in the check and checkmate situations.
+While the environment has been designed to simulate the game of chess as accurately as possible, there may be some corner cases that have not been fully tested.
+We recommend using caution when interpreting the results of the agent's performance, particularly in situations where check and checkmate occur.
+We encourage users to report any issues they encounter to help improve the quality of the environment.

 ## 🗣️ Citation

 ```tex